Do you struggle to feel motivated in certain aspects of your life?

 Gaining motivation is easier than you may think.
 And, it goes hand in hand with–none other than–your habits!

 You may wonder “what do habits have to do with feeling motivated?”
-Many people don’t consider habits as a key factor of their personal success because they simply see them as routines.
+Many people don’t consider habits as a key factor in their personal successes because they simply see them as routines.
 They don’t necessarily make the connection to personal success.

 And, that’s because most people associate external factors with success — such as luck, education, or family background.
 While habits are largely internal, they are often overlooked.